OpenTOSCA/opentosca-vintner/examples/unfurl-artifacts/README.md

 - complete community run does not work since unfurl does not understand that public_ip of os_vm is dynamic ...

-- unfurl does not always undeploy everything
+- undeploy for shop gcp

 ```